-A bachelor's degree in a construction-related field like civil engineering or construction management.
+A bachelor's degree in a construction-related field like civil engineering or construction management is necessary.
 You can continue taking courses in developing code compliance, cost estimation, civil construction, and accident prevention.

-Students obtaining their degree need to participate in an internship program.
+Students obtaining their degrees need to participate in an internship program.

 - Able to communicate effectively for projects, plans, and strategies

 - Risk management

 - Technical skills

 A Cardiovascular Technologist operates ultra-modern diagnostic equipment to help cure heart conditions.

 - Operating and monitoring equipment during the invasive and noninvasive process.